Syllabus

 Gradescope

 All homework will be submitted through Gradescope, and all grades will be returned through Gradescope.
-If you have not been added to Gradescope, please email the Head GSI.
+If you have not been added to Gradescope, please email the Head TA.

 bCourses

-We will use bCourses to upload lecture recordings for this course just before exams.
-Only people officially enrolled into the class will be able to access bCourses (i.e. if you are auditing or awaiting concurrent enrollment, we cannot add you to bCourses). bCourses should automatically add you to the CS 189/289A bCourses, but if you cannot accessit, please email the Head GSI.
+Only people officially enrolled into the class will be able to access bCourses (i.e. if you are auditing or awaiting concurrent enrollment, we cannot add you to bCourses). bCourses should automatically add you to the CS 189/289A bCourses, but if you cannot access it, please email the Head TA.

 Instructional Servers